 The exact question was:

-In episode 167 of our weekly Hump Day Hangouts, one viewer asked what kind of results the team typically sees when using video email to do outreach and prospecting.
+In episode 184 of our weekly Hump Day Hangouts, one viewer asked how the team collects reviews for lead gen companies (persona-based).

 The exact question was: